Editor’s Note: This post has been updated with new content and links.

 To do that, create column headers for “Campaign,” “Ad Group,” and “Max CPC”.
 When you do that, your product data should look like this:

 If you’re not familiar with Excel and worried about manually adding the Item ID and Title into one cell, don’t worry.
 There’s a secret formula for that too.
-Here’s what it looks like:

-When you create your first product group, AdWords will give you an “All Products” group by default.
+When you create your first product group, Google Ads will give you an “All Products” group by default.
 This is the exact opposite of what you want and has mob rule written all over it.

 Secret hint: Because you included the Item ID in your ad group name, you can copy it while you’re in the interface, bulk add it in the item ID selector, and instantly add the correct product.

-You might be thinking, “wow, all those steps for setting up SPAGs?”
+You might be thinking, “Wow, all those steps for setting up SPAGs?”
 Yep.
-Setting up SPAGs can be time consuming.
+Setting up SPAGs can be time-consuming.

 Why SPAGs Are Worth It

-Remember the example we looked at earlier of the five highest-spending products and the one outlier whose revenue and ROAS outweighed the rest?
+Remember the example we looked at earlier, with five highest-spending products and one outlier whose revenue and ROAS outweighed the rest?

-To Wrap Up Single Product Ad Groups…
+Wrapping Up Single Product Ad Groups

-SPAGs take time to create and they aren’t the easy way out–but once you do the heavy lifting, you’ll quickly start finding weaknesses in your Shopping strategy that you hadn’t noticed before.
+SPAGs take time to create, and they won’t transform your eCommerce sales overnight.
+But once you do the heavy lifting, you’ll quickly start finding weaknesses in your Shopping strategy that you hadn’t noticed before.